rollup/rollup/docs/00-introduction.md

 utils.ajax(`https://api.example.com?search=${query}`).then(handleResponse);
 ```

-But with ES modules, instead of importing the whole `utils` object, we can just import the one `ajax` function we need:
+With ES modules, instead of importing the whole `utils` object, we can just import the one `ajax` function we need:

 ```js
 // import the ajax function with an ES6 import statement